-Units and density: A mixed-use, mixed-tenure masterplan covering 82 hectares, which will create around 10,000 homes and 6,700 new jobs - currently one of the country’s largest live regeneration projects.
+Units and density: A mixed-use, mixed-tenure masterplan covering 82 hectares which will create over 10,000 homes and 6,700 new jobs - currently one of the country’s largest live regeneration projects.

-Status: Site wide masterplan - strategy complete First phase (Willoughby Lane) - detailed planning Meridian Water Station - on-site Meridian Works meanwhile use - detailed planning
+Status: Site-wide masterplan complete First phase (Willoughby Lane) completed 2019 Meridian Water Station completed 2019 Strategic Infrastructure works in detailed planning

-Awards: Commended New London Architecture Awards 2017 - Masterplans & Area Strategies Shortlisted AJ Architecture Awards 2017 - Masterplan Shortlisted World Architecture Festival Awards 2017
+Selected awards: Commended New London Architecture Award 2017 - Masterplans & Area Strategies AJ Architecture Award 2017 - Masterplan - Shortlist World Architecture Festival Award 2017 - Shortlist

 Meridian Water is one of the UK’s largest regeneration projects, covering 82 hectares.
 It will reshape an industrial and retail site into an integrated district of thriving, truly mixed-use neighbourhoods.
 The vision is an exemplar council-led model of public sector proactive planning, guided by an experienced design and technical team.